Australian Government Bureau of Meteorology

 for people in the North East, West and South Gippsland and East Gippsland forecast districts

-DAMAGING WINDS around 50 to 70 km/h with peak gusts of 90 to 100 km/h are forecast for elevated parts of the North East, West and South Gippsland and East Gippsland forecast districts and exposed parts of the Gippsland coast.
+DAMAGING WINDS around 60 km/h with peak gusts of 110 km/h are forecast for Alpine parts of the North East, West and South Gippsland and East Gippsland forecast districts above 800 metres elevation for the remainder of the night.
+Exposed parts of the South Gippsland coast may also experience gusts around 95 km/h on Thursday morning.

-The Severe Weather Warning for the Wimmera, North Central, South West and Central forecast districts has been cancelled, but the situation will continue to be monitored and further warnings will be issued if necessary.
+The Severe Weather Warning for the Mallee, Wimmera, Northern Country, North Central, South West and Central forecast districts has been cancelled, but the situation will continue to be monitored and further warnings will be issued if necessary.

 The State Emergency Service advises that people should: